 Federal law requires all metropolitan areas with populations greater than 50,000 people to designate a Metropolitan Planning Organization (MPO) to develop transportation plans for the region.
 It also requires that a Public Participation Plan be created that affords the public a reasonable opportunity to participate in and comment on transportation plans.
+Specifically, this Public Participation Plan satisfies the region's Program of Projects public participation requirements of Title 49, U.S. Code Section 5307 (c) (1) through (7).
 This plan is intended to fulfill those requirements.